jaikishanmohanty/ChatBiz-Analyzer/README.md

 ## Usage

-ChatBizAnalyzer provides various insightful analyses and visualizations to help you understand customer behavior and optimize marketing strategies.
+ChatBizAnalyzer provides various insightful analyses and visualizations to help you understand customer behaviour and optimize marketing strategies.
 Here's an overview of the key features and how to use them:
 <ul>
 <li><b>Top Statistics Displayed:</b> Get a quick overview of essential statistics related to your WhatsApp Business group, such as the total number of messages, the number of unique users, the most active users, and more.</li>